playframework/playframework/documentation/manual/releases/release25/migration25/StreamsMigration25.md

 ### Migrating `Result` bodies (Scala only)

-The `Result` object has changed how it represents thre result body and the connection close flag.
+The `Result` object has changed how it represents the result body and the connection close flag.
 Instead of taking `body: Enumerator[Array[Byte]], connection: Connection`, it now takes `body: HttpEntity`.
 The `HttpEntity` type contains information about the body and implicit information about how to close the connection.

 You can migrate your existing `Enumerator` by using a `Streamed` entity that contains a `Source` and an optional `Content-Length` and `Content-Type` header.